 Permits & Fees

-In accordance with the Province of Alberta mandatory restrictions, some business occupancy loads and capacities have been limited to 15% of their maximums.
+In accordance with the Province of Alberta mandatory restrictions, some business occupancy loads and capacities have been limited to a percentage of their maximums.

 The following document is a Province of Alberta public release from November 2020 that outlines how to calculate occupancy loads and capacities.
 Please note that the release refers to the percentage rate used at that time; however, the calculation formula remains the same.